RegioHelden/django-scrubber/README.md

 Model scrubbers override field-name scrubbers, which in turn override field-type scrubbers.

-To disable global scrubbing in a specific model, simply set the field scrubber to `None`.
+To disable global scrubbing in some specific model, simply set the respective field scrubber to `None`.

+Which mechanism will be used to scrub the selected data is determined by using one of the provided scrubbers in `django_scrubber.scrubbers`.
+See below for a list.
+Alternatively, values may be anything that can be used as a value in a `QuerySet.update()` call (like `Func` instances, string literals, etc), or any `callable` that returns such an object when called with a `Field` object as argument.

-By default, `django_scrubber` will affect all registered apps.
+By default, `django_scrubber` will affect all models from all registered apps.
 This may lead to issues with third-party apps if the global scrubbers are too general.
 This can be avoided with the `SCRUBBER_APPS_LIST` setting.
 Using this, you might for instance split your `INSTALLED_APPS` into multiple `SYSTEM_APPS` and `LOCAL_APPS`, then set `SCRUBBER_APPS_LIST = LOCAL_APPS`, to scrub only your own apps.

 Finally just run `./manage.py scrub_data` to **destructively** scrub the registered fields.